 - A single-family, detached residence, 2 stories in height, 3 bays wide with side gable roof and a 1-story, full-width porch.
-Other details include a central doorway and a mix of single 2/2 windows and casement windows with transoms. - Proposed materials include: a faux slate roof, 8" lap siding, and a brick and CMU foundation.
+Other details include a central doorway and a single 1/1 window. - Proposed materials include: a faux slate roof, 8" lap siding, and a brick and CMU foundation.
 The porch is proposed to have a metal roof supported by 8x8 fiberglass wrapped columns.